-If you’re thinking about making the move to a rural area, you’re probably wondering about the cost of living.
+If you’re considering moving to a rural spot around the country, you’re probably wondering about the cost of living.
 Is it cheaper to live in a rural area?
 The answer is, it depends.
-There are a number of factors that can affect the cost of living in a rural area.
+Several factors can affect the cost of living in rural America.

-With the recent inflation, the price of many things has really jumped up even in rural areas.
+With the recent inflation, the price of many things has jumped up even in rural areas.

 Other factors include the availability of jobs, the cost of housing, and the cost of groceries in a rural area.
 Let’s take a closer look at each of these factors.